ebzzry/ebzzry.github.io/kvm.md

 ### Load the image

-We now need to invoke `qemu-kvm`, the command that will launch everything up.
+You now need to invoke `qemu-kvm`, the command that will launch everything up.
 The name of the command may differ with the one installed on your system.